 Truck drivers, specifically long-haul truckers, know that their paycheck depends on the miles they run.
-Many drivers want to stay on the road to make as much money as possible.
+Many people choose to stay on the road to increase their truck driving pay as much as possible.
 Others prefer to balance their long-haul driving with longer stretches of home time.

 Company Size Matters – Small vs Large

 To get the right mix of miles and home time, truck drivers must rely on their co-workers.
 In each trucking company, there are specific people in charge of distributing loads.
 Especially as a rookie driver, you need to find out who these people are if you’re going to get the miles you want.

 Smaller trucking companies usually require dispatchers to plan the loads.
 Dispatchers frequently see the company’s drivers and get to know them over time, which is great for new drivers.